 Programs with unfilled positions in Phase I of the Match will offer those positions to unmatched applicants in Phase II of the Match.
 New programs or positions that receive funding after Phase I of the Match may also be added into Phase II of the Match, and applicants who did not participate in Phase I of the Match may participate in Phase II.

 All applicants seeking positions after Phase I and all programs with available positions after Phase I submit their Rank Order Lists by the Rank Order List deadline for Phase II of the Match.
 A second match will be carried out using those Rank Order Lists, and the results of Phase II of the Match will then be distributed.

 After the results of Phase II of the Match are released, a Post-Match Process (sometimes referred to as the Post-Match Scramble) will be implemented, in accordance with ASHP Match Rules, to assist applicants who are still seeking a residency to be placed into programs with positions available.

 Read more about each stage of the Match process:

 Advantages of the Match

+The Match simplifies the process of making and accepting offers of appointment.
 Since all offers, acceptances, rejections and final placements occur simultaneously, the Match is an effective and fair means of implementing a standardized acceptance date.
 The Match guarantees that each applicant and residency will get the best possible result that is available to them.